bengras/goboek.nl/content/blog/010_rtems_beagle.md

 Earlier, the RTEMS source builder has fetched and built a lot of required tools to actually run a test.
 There is a script in the RTEMS tester tree that takes an RTEMS executable, processes it into an image that uboot will load (using objdump and mkimage), put it together with MLO and uboot on a filesystem, and write an SD card image with it.

-We can then simulate its execution with the Linaro fork of qemu, which emulates a beagleboard XM in software.
+We can then simulate its execution with the Linaro fork of qemu, which emulates a beagleboard xM in software.

 This is invoked automatically for every test executable by the RTEMS beagleboardxm_qemu tester.
 Here we go: